 The Mental Capacity (Registration of Professional Deputies) Regulations 2018 came into effect on 1 September 2018 allowing professional deputies to act for persons who lose mental capacity (known as 'P') for remuneration.
 Professional deputies must be unrelated to P.

 The Professional Deputies and Donees (PDD) scheme aims to serve individuals, in particular elderly singles or childless elderly couples who may not have family members or close friends to rely on to be their proxy decision-makers.

 Professionals registered under this scheme come from selected professional groups (i.e. lawyers, doctors, accountants, allied health professionals, nurses and social workers).
 Their role is an important one, in which the professional deputy must be prepared to make key decisions affecting P's property & affairs and/or personal welfare.

-This programme was developed to train professional deputies in discharging their legal obligations under a court order.
-The course consists of 3 modules, and aims to provide professionals with the knowledge and understanding to execute the roles of a professional deputy and to implement key decisions affecting the personal welfare and property & affairs of Ps.
+This course was developed to train professional deputies to discharge their legal obligations under a Court order.
+The course consists of 3 modules, and aims to provide professionals with the knowledge and understanding of their roles as professional deputies and to implement key decisions affecting the personal welfare and property & affairs of Ps.

 There will be 3 separate modules available: